top of page

 • For the dancing component of the class, how are students partnered up?

 Over the years we have developed a very casual and stress-free method for pairing up the students.
 It involves a simple rotation of dance partners which allows each student to dance with several different partners in any given class.
 This is important for several reasons.
-It gives the students the opportunity meet many new classmates and practice introducing themselves to each other.
-It also enables the students to get a feel for how different people dance and learn to adapt.
+It gives the students the opportunity to meet many new classmates and to practice introducing themselves to each other.
+It also enables the students to get a feel for how different people dance and to learn how to adapt.
 The ability to introduce yourself and cooperate with others is a very important life skill.
-We also teach the students how to respectfully ask someone to dance and how to respectfully decline an offer in a real world setting.
+We also teach the students how to respectfully ask someone to dance and how to respectfully decline an offer in a real-world setting.

 • Are there always an equal number of boys and girls for dance partners?